Our Path Forward

 Harvard College is committed to the academic progression of our students, which we must pursue while protecting the health and safety of our community.
-Guided by this commitment, all course instruction for the 2020-21 academic year will be delivered online.
-First-year students, and students who have been approved to return due to inadequate conditions for learning in their home environment, will be invited to return to campus for the Fall 2020 term.
-Read the FAS Fall 2020 Plans.
+Guided by this commitment, all course instruction for the 2020-21 academic year will continue to be delivered online, and a limited number of students will be invited to reside on campus.

-Although the fall of 2020 looks different from prior years, one thing has not changed: our unwavering commitment to the transformative power of a liberal arts and sciences education.
+Although this academic year looks different from prior years, one thing has not changed: our unwavering commitment to the transformative power of a liberal arts and sciences education.
 It is our pledge to you that every single student has access to the best possible academic experience, and that no student’s progress is impeded as a result of the shift to remote learning.

 Access to Campus

 Undergraduate student access to physical facilities is very limited.
 This enables the campus community to gain experience with Harvard’s required public health practices and to monitor key indicators to judge the effectiveness of our approach in containing the spread of the virus.
 Our ability to expand on-campus opportunities and access for students later in the semester, something we aspire to do, will be determined by our ability to open successfully at the beginning of the term.
 All students are expected to comply with all state and local public health and safety guidelines and requirements when accessing any spaces outside of Harvard’s campus.

 While placing these restrictions on campus access will be challenging, we believe they are necessary for the health and safety of our community.

 In response to COVID-19, Harvard University requires all faculty, staff, students, and visitors to attest to their wellness using Crimson Clear prior to entering campus facilities.